abarax/resume/resume.md

 - Responsible for a team of two developers.
 - Created work iterations for team members and project schedules/estimates using Atlassians bug tracking, issue tracking and project management software - JIRA.
-- Handled client relationships with project teams at Qfleet (QLD Government) and Statefleet (NSW Governement).
+- Handled client relationships with project teams at QFleet (QLD Government) and Statefleet (NSW Government).
 - Test driven development in a JEE environment using Java, Spring, Hibernate, Cross Fire.
 - Web service development using contract first designs.
 - User interface development and design using Adobe Flex.
 - Responsible for system design specification of new features and estimation of work.
-- System administration in both Linux and windows environements.
+- System administration in both Linux and windows environments.
 - Responsible for release scheduling and deployment of new versions into test and production environments.